joint-online-judge/cattle/README.md

 # cattle

 The new generation of JOJ Frontend.
-Cattle are commonly raised as livestock for M(obx)eat and M(aerial U)Ilk, and also used as R(eact)iding animals.
+Cattle are commonly raised as livestock for M(obx)eat and M(aterial U)Ilk, and also used as R(eact)iding animals.

 ## Requirements